-- 2.12 Ofcom must publish a notification in such manner as Ofcom considers appropriate for bringing the notification to the attention of the persons who, in Ofcom's opinion, are likely to be affected by it. - 2.13 The notification published at Annex 5 to this document is a notification for such purposes and should be read in conjunction with the entirety of this document, including the reasons set out in Section 3.
+- 2.12 Such a notification must contain the following11: - a) a statement of Ofcom's proposal;12 - b) a statement of Ofcom's reasons for that proposal; - c) a statement of the period within which representations may be made to Ofcom about the proposal (which period must end no less than 30 days after the day of the publication of the notification 13). - 2.13 Ofcom must publish a notification in such manner as Ofcom considers appropriate for bringing the notification to the attention of the persons who, in Ofcom's opinion, are likely to be affected by it.14 - 2.14 The notification published at Annex 5 to this document is a notification for such purposes and should be read in conjunction with the entirety of this document, including the reasons set out in Section 3.

-Relevant considerations in making a decision
+Relevant considerations in making a decision (four factors)

-- 2.14 In considering whether to apply the Code in any person's case, Ofcom must have regard, in particular, to each of the following four factors: - a) the benefit to the public of the electronic communications network or system of infrastructure by reference to which the Code is to be applied to that person; - b) the practicability of the provision of that network or system without the application of the Code; - c) the need to encourage the sharing of the use of electronic communications apparatus; - d) whether the person in whose case it is proposed to apply the Code will be able to meet liabilities arising as a consequence of the application of the Code in that person's case and any conduct of that person in relation to the matters with which the Code deals. - 2.15 For the purposes of this process, the above four factors rank equally with Ofcom's statutory duties under sections 3 and 4 of the Act.
-16 - 2.16 In considering whether to modify the terms on which the Code is applied in a person's case, the modification may not be made unless it is: - a) objectively justifiable; and - b) proportionate to what it is intended to achieve.
-17 - 2.17 Where appropriate, outside of those statutory considerations, we will also have regard to any additional factors that, in our opinion, are relevant to the particular case.
+- 2.15 In considering whether to apply the Code in any person's case, Ofcom must have regard, in particular, to each of the following matters15: - a) the benefit to the public of the electronic communications network or system of infrastructure by reference to which the Code is to be applied to that person; - b) the practicability of the provision of that network or system without the application of the Code; - c) the need to encourage the sharing of the use of electronic communications apparatus; - d) whether the person in whose case it is proposed to apply the Code will be able to meet liabilities arising as a consequence of the application of the Code in that person's case and any conduct of that person in relation to the matters with which the Code deals. - 2.16 For the purposes of this process, those four factors rank equally with Ofcom's statutory duties under sections 3 and 4 of the Act.
+16 - 2.17 In considering whether to modify the terms on which the Code is applied in a person's case, the modification may not be made unless it is: - a) objectively justifiable; and